DAG Pipeline

 - Trigger: When a single video segment (

-.flv,.ts) or danmaku file (.xml,.json) finished downloading. - Usage: Remuxing, taking thumbnails, danmaku format conversion.
+.flv,.ts) or danmaku file (.xml,.json) finishes downloading. - Usage: Remuxing, taking thumbnails, danmaku format conversion.

 - Input: A single file.